 "The -ism's intellectual arc is long, indeed.
-Leo Strauss argued that liberalism arose among the ancient Greeks.
-It was the liberty which philosophers claimed against the city.
+Leo Strauss argued that liberalism arose among the ancient Greeks, especially in Ionia.
+It was the freedom of thought which philosophers like Xenophanes claimed against the city.
 That is to say, it was the intellectuals seeking to free their minds from the common bonds of religion, morality, and tradition.
-That formulation seems apt today, given the American experience with secular liberalism, which does not seem to be working.
+That formulation seems apt today, given the American experience with secular liberalism, which does not seem to be working."

-"I date the beginning of the long decline in left-liberal ascendency that gripped American intellectual and cultural life to an event in 1953.
-Although Stalin died in March of that year, and although the East Germans tried to throw off their Soviet masters in June of that year, I date the decline from May of 1953, with the publication of a book, by a Michigan man of letters named Russell Kirk, who wrote The Conservative Mind.
-Someday I will tell you about the curious way in which I came upon that landmark work -- at an elevation of 10,000 feet!
+"I date the beginning of the long decline in left-liberal ascendancy that gripped American intellectual and cultural life to an event in 1953.
+Although Stalin died in March of that year, and although the East Germans tried to throw off their Soviet masters in June of that year, I date the decline from May of 1953, with the publication of a book, by a Michigan man of letters, whose name was Russell Kirk.
+It was the appearance of The Conservative Mind that caused a shock wave to topple many of the givens in American intellectual life.
+It caused considerable consternation among liberals.
+Someday I shall tell you about the curious way in which I came upon that landmark work -- at an elevation of 10,000 feet!

 "What I should like to stress now is that, while political liberalism in the U.S. may have been in decline, philosophical and cultural liberalism was not.
 A single decision of the Warren or Berger court had to potency to undermine centuries of moral tradition.